Frequently Asked Questions

 Residential testing

-When testing a residence there are many factors to consider.
+When testing a residence, there are many factors to consider.
 How large is the home?
 How many floors does it have?
-Are there multiple areas that make ground contact?
+Are there multiple areas that make contact with the ground?
 Which separate rooms are frequented heavily?
-It is recommended to place a test in the lowest lived in level of the home, any additional level of the home that touches ground, and any rooms that are frequently used and relatively closed off from a main portion of the level being tested.
-In most instances a test will be placed in the basement, any parts of the home on a slab or above a crawl space, and in any bedrooms, offices, etc. that are separate rooms in the basement or on the level being tested.
-If you are unsure, contact us to assist you in determining the suitable number of detectors for your residence.
+It is recommended to place a test in the lowest level of the home, any additional level that touches the ground, and any rooms that are frequently used and relatively closed off from the main portion of the level being tested.
+In most instances, a test will be placed in the basement, any parts of the home on a slab or above a crawl space, and in any bedrooms, offices, etc. that are separate rooms in the basement or on the level being tested.
+If you are unsure, contact us to help you determine the appropriate number of detectors for your residence.

 Buildings and schools